“I still don’t understand, Carrie – why do you want to travel … there?”

 We slow down, or maybe it’s just me.

 I feel dead-tired suddenly.
-All of a sudden the world feels like it’s standing still where I am, and everything else is just moving past me – the droning cars, the loose leaves blown in from the park behind us, even the sprinkles of sunlight through the clouds.
+All of a sudden the world feels like it’s standing still where I am, and everything else is just moving past me – the droning cars, the loose leaves blown in from the park which is now behind us, even the sprinkles of sunlight through the clouds.

 I’m not really sure when, but at some point we just stop walking, surrender to a bench.
 Like reality just caught up with feeling.